jamiltron/learn_gfx_2d/examples/triangle_interpolated/README.md

 # LEARN GFX 2D

-## Triangle Basic
+## Triangle Interpolated

-This example renders a simple 2d triangle consisting of one color to screen.
+This example renders a simple 2d triangle consisting of one three colors, one at each point.
+The color is interpolated by the fragment shader the further in the triangle the individual pixels go.

 TODO: Write tutorial